tobua/instl/README.md

 - Theme: **⌘KT** and select `Light+`.
 - Configuration: Disable `View → Appearance → Show Status Bar`, `View → Show Minimap` and `View → Show Breadcrumbs`.
 - Terminal: **⌘J** to toggle the terminal.
+- Prettier: Go to settings with **⌘,** search for `Format On Save` and check the box.
+This way the code will be prettified automatically on each save of a file.
+- Remove line numbers: `Settings → Line Numbers` off, uncheck `Folding` and uncheck `Glyph Margin`.

 ### Sourcetree